Why OmegaVia has so much more EPA than DHA.

 Back to how EPA Omega-3 acts as a ‘inhibitor’ to the Omega-6, Arachidonic Acid (AA)

-We care about this because AA is a source of several inflammatory cytokines.
+We care about this because AA is a source of several cytokines.
 Easy with the big words, Jack!

 It just so happens that EPA and AA compete for the same enzyme in your body – it’s called delta-5-desaturase.